spruceid/spruceid.dev/docs/homepage.md

 ---
 id: devhome
 title: Welcome to the Spruce Developer Portal
+hide_title: true
 sidebar_label: Home
 slug: /
 ---

-## Get Started
+## Spruce ID Overview

 Welcome!
-Here's how you can get started building with our open-source projects:
+This portal offers many ways of getting started with Spruce ID libraries and projects.
+At a high level, the core components in our modular framework are:

-- [DIDKit](/docs/didkit) - our cross-platform toolkit for W3C
+- [**DIDKit**](/docs/didkit) - our cross-platform toolkit for signing and verifying W3C
-  Decentralized Identifiers and Verifiable Credentials.
+  Verifiable Credentials and using W3C Decentralized Identifiers ("DIDs"), configurable across many interfaces and installable from various major package managers
-- [Credible](/docs/credible) - our lightweight credential wallet, demonstrating
+- [**Credible**](/docs/credible) - our lightweight credential wallet, demonstrating
-  how DIDKit can be built into a native mobile app.
+  how DIDKit can be built into a native mobile app or web wallet and ready to be whitelabeled for a use-case-specific client application
+- **Rebase** - our

 Want to learn more about verifiable credentials?
 Start with our primer, ["What is Decentralized Identity?"](primer.md), or use the